-Scholars programs in the University of Kentucky College of Engineering give engineering and computer science students a path toward specialization in a specific topic combined with learning experiences outside the classroom.
-Scholars programs require students to participate in leadership, entrepreneurship or undergraduate research opportunities in order to assimilate classroom material into real life situations.
+Scholars programs at the University of Kentucky College of Engineering give engineering and computer science students a path toward specialization in a specific topic combined with learning experiences outside the classroom.
+Scholars programs require students to participate in leadership, entrepreneurship or undergraduate research opportunities in order to assimilate classroom material into real-life situations.

 The Scholars in Engineering Leadership program at the University of Kentucky provides engineering students with a foundational understanding of leadership characteristics and skills, as well as opportunities to put those skills into practice.

 The program consists of two required one-credit courses, one in the sophomore year and one in the junior or senior year, and a required active leadership experience.
 The focus in the first class is on individual skills and traits, as well as defining what it means to be a leader.
 In the second class, students concentrate on team leadership and relationship building.
 Students participating in the program are required to put their leadership skills into action through a leadership role in a student organization, company or professional, religious or community organization.
 November 22 is the deadline to apply for the spring semester.
 Learn more here.